MilkmanAbi/OneInstallSystem/README.md

 # OIS — OneInstallSystem

+> OIS 2.0.0 breaks compatibility with 1.0.0.
+1.0.0 does not have the required ABI or logic to cleanly migrate to 2.0.0 unfortunately - Internal Reference, AAS.

 **v2.0.0** · pure POSIX `sh` · Linux · macOS · FreeBSD · OpenBSD · NetBSD

 A drop-in installer, updater, and uninstaller for your app.
 Pure POSIX